BartMassey/advent-of-code-2016/day14/README.md

 wrapped hasher: it was mutating a copy rather than the original.
 Some unit tests and careful thought later I corrected the implementation by boxing the hasher.
-The final solution then came in at 13s, which seems surprisingly reasonable, considering.
+The final solution then came in at 18s, which seems surprisingly reasonable, considering.

 Took a lot more debugging time than I really had.
-Still three days behind.
-Will catch up day after tomorrow when I have some free time.
+Was still three days behind at this point.

+## Usage

+* Part 1:

+        cargo run --release 1 ngcjuoqr

+* Part 2:

+        cargo run --release 2 ngcjuoqr

 ---